Border-Walwa Football Netball Club

-The Border-Walwa Football Netball Club was an Australian rules football and netball club founded in 1960 in Walwa, Victoria and its teams use to compete in the Upper Murray Football Netball League.
+The Border-Walwa Football Netball Club was an Australian rules football and netball club founded in 1960 in Walwa, Victoria, whose teams formerly competed in the Upper Murray Football Netball League.

 History

-Based in Walwa, heart of the scenic Upper Murray, in North East Victoria, the Border Walwa Football Netball Club was a proud, grassroots Football and Netball Club.
+Based in Walwa, in the Upper Murray region of north-eastern Victoria, the Border-Walwa Football Netball Club was a grassroots Australian rules football and netball club.
+Combined, the predecessor clubs had participated in Upper Murray football since 1898., the Border Walwa Football Netball Club was a grassroots Football and Netball Club.
 All up the combined club's have been kicking footballs since 1898.